 The refuse pile was regraded to stable slopes, soil was covered and seeded and permanent drainage patterns were established.
 The refuse pile was removed from the adjacent property owner and the existing collapsed fence was removed and replaced.
 An off-site soil borrow area was utilized to obtain the necessary soil required for the soil cover and seeding.
 Riprap bank protection was utilized to prevent future washout and undercutting of the refuse pile as well as further erosion and sedimentation into the Tug Fork River.
 All trash and debris were disposed of at an approved landfill.
 All of the required erosion and sediment control measures were installed prior to construction.
-Additional erosion and sediment control measure were installed and maintained during construction.
-All erosion and sediment control measures were removed after construction, once vegetation was reestablished.
+Additional erosion and sediment control measures were removed after construction, once vegetation was reestablished.
 All disturbed areas were revegetated or otherwise stabilized with structural methods.